|A Constructive Theology of Intellectual Disability: Human Being as Mutuality and Response|

 |Journal of Religion, Disability, and Health|

-An interfaith journal sharing many different ideas about spirituality and disability.
+This academic, interfaith journal sharing many different ideas about spirituality and disability.

 |Key Resources for Creating and Building Partnerships between Provider Agencies and Religious Organizations/Congregations to Address Spiritual Supports for Adults with Intellectual and Developmental Disabilities and their Families.|